odobon1/vlm-tutorial/README.md

 ### VLM Zero-Shot Evaluation: Standard Template

-Above, we used just the raw class label to construct the ZS classifier.
-An easy way to improve performance is through the use of prompt templating, a well-documented method known to lift performance in VLMs.
+An easy way to lift performance is to apply prompt templating, a well-documented method known to improve VLM performance.

-The code is much like before, but this time we ___
+The code is much like before, except this time we apply the template "a photo of a {}." to every class label before running through the text encoder to produce our zero-shot classifier.

 ![](images/code_Page_11.png)